 - Combination of schedules and motion sensors helps save money and maintain comfort

-After living with Genius Hub for a few weeks I could see how powerful it was.
-I ran in Sense mode and found that it largely worked well, turning on the heating automatically when the system picked up motion, and maintaining temperatures at other times.
-The only issue that I had was that there were a few times where my living room motion sensor didn’t pick up us moving on the sofa, turning the heat off.
+I initially ran in Sense mode and found that it largely worked well, turning on the heating automatically when the system picked up motion, and maintaining temperatures at other times.
+The only issue that I had was that there were occasions when my living room motion sensor wasn’t able to detect movement from the sofa, turning the heat off as a result.

-To be fair, during installation I was told that the position of the motion sensor may not be right and that I may want to move it.
-If you get problems, you may need to do the same, or add another motion sensor into the mix.
+To be fair, during installation I was told that the original position of the motion sensor may not be ideal.
+Moving it solved the issue, and you may need to do the same if you run into the same problem, or else add another motion sensor to the mix.

-I found the Danfoss radiator valves to be extremely quiet – quieter than the equivalent Honeywell Evohome ones.
-The system takes a while to settle down, as the valves learn the maximum and minimum pin positions of each valve, but once done, they’re super quiet.
-If a very quiet room, you can hear the whir of the motor but it’s something that you can easily get used to.
+I found both the old and new radiator valves to be extremely quiet – quieter than the equivalent Honeywell Evohome ones.
+The system takes a few weeks to settle down, as the valves first need to learn the maximum and minimum pin positions of each valve, but once that’s done, they’re super quiet.
+In a very quiet room, you can hear the whir of the motor, but it’s something that you’ll barely notice over time.

 You might like…